-Figure 12.
-2012 Aerial imagery of the Grand Tower Phase 5 - Vancill Dikes work area, including new river training structures (white) structure removal (yellow), and existing river training structures.
+Figure 13.
+2012 Aerial imagery of the Grand Tower Phase 5 - Vancill Dikes work area, including new river training structures (white) structure removal (yellow), existing river training structures (red), and total area of influence (blue).

 Bathymetric survey data were used to develop the pre-construction depth HSI score (0.51), and unlike any of the previously mentioned work areas, the results of an HSR model developed for this site were used as the input data source for the post-construction depth HSI score (0.57).
 The HSR model demonstrates that construction of the S-dikes would result in sediment deposition immediately downstream of the structures, increasing the average bed elevation within the area and boosting the depth HSI score within the work area.